memgraph/docs/docs/import-data/csv-import-tool.md

 ### Multiple types of nodes and relationships

 The previous example is showcasing a simple graph with one node type and one relationship type.
 If we have more complex graphs, the procedure is similar.
 Let's define the following dataset:

 <Tabs
   groupId="files"
   defaultValue="pn"
   values={[
-    {label: 'people_nodes.csv', value: 'pn'},
+    {label: '1. people_nodes.csv', value: 'pn'},
-    {label: 'people_relationships.csv', value: 'pr'},
+    {label: '2. people_relationships.csv', value: 'pr'},
-    {label: 'restaurants_nodes.csv', value: 'rn'},
+    {label: '3. restaurants_nodes.csv', value: 'rn'},
-    {label: 'restaurants_relationships.csv', value: 'rr'}
+    {label: '4. restaurants_relationships.csv', value: 'rr'}
   ]}>

   <TabItem value='pn'>